dcmcand/leap.se-devel/content/home/hero.md

 +++

 We built a simple, easy-to-use VPN.
 We work with trusted service providers to build and brand their VPN service.
 All aspects of LEAP's VPN, the server side and the application, are 100% open source and available on Android, Windows, Mac and Linux.
-All our partners provide free to use, donation-based VPN.
+All our partners provide free to use or donation-based VPN.